 1. Start a Blog

-As I said, I started this blog as a gift to myself after paying off our house and finishing my master’s with zero debt.
+As I said, I started this blog as a gift to myself.
 I purposely set this up as a reward for achieving my goals (and now I’m here)!

 Also, I’m creating this blog with the goal to have a somewhat narrow niche, but as a blogger, I won’t have to repeat the same thesis in a redundant manner to various committees.
 Since personal narrative writing is such a strong element in blogging, I can write as myself, and I can write using the word “I,” even though I once judged myself harshly for this.